-The Nomination and Remuneration Committee shall consist of non-executive directors only, a majority of whom are independent.
+The NRC shall consist of non-executive directors only, a majority of whom are independent.
 The minimum number of members is three (3) directors.
 The Committee will at least meet once a year to assess the effectiveness of the Board and the contribution of individual directors and determines the training needs of directors.
-The Nomination and Remuneration Committee functions on a Terms of Reference approved by the Board.
+The NRC functions on a Terms of Reference approved by the Board.

-The Nomination and Remuneration Committee shall also at least once a year review the remuneration packages of the directors, GMD/GCEO and key senior officers of the Company and its subsidiary companies.
+The NRC shall also at least once a year review the remuneration packages of the directors, EC/GMD/GCEO/CFO and key senior officers of the Company and its subsidiary companies.

-8.4 Risk & Sustainability Management Committee
+8.4 Risk and Sustainability Committee

-The Risk & Sustainability Management Committee shall consist of minimum three (3) non-executive directors, with majority of them being Independent Directors.
+The Risk and Sustainability Committee ("RSC") shall consist of minimum three (3) non-executive directors, with majority of them being Independent Directors.
 The Committee shall meet at least once every quarter.
-The Risk & Sustainability Management Committee functions on a Terms of Reference approved by the Board.
+The RSC functions on a Terms of Reference approved by the Board.

-PART C- KEY BOARD FUNCTION
+PART C - KEY BOARD FUNCTION

-1. THE BOARD AND STRATEGY
+1.0 THE BOARD AND STRATEGY

-The Board will approve a formal strategic planning that articulates the respective roles and levels of involvement of the Board, Senior Management and other employees and will review the overall strategic plan for the Company on a regular basis.
+The Board will approve a formal strategic planning that articulates the respective roles and levels of involvement of the Board, Senior Management and other employees and will review the overall strategic plan for the Company including sustainability issues on a regular basis.

-2. CONTACTS AND ADVISORY ROLE
+2.0 CONTACTS AND ADVISORY ROLE

-2.1 GMD/GCEO Advisory Role
+2.1 GMD/GCEO/CFO Advisory Role

-It is recognized that a key directorial duty is providing a sounding board for GMD/GCEO ideas and challenges.
-Recognising that the GMD/GCEO-Board relationship is critical to effective corporate governance, Directors should provide frank and honest advice to the GMD/GCEO.
-It is expected that the Chairman will play a key part of this role and will maintain regular contact with the GMD/GCEO.

-All advice should be constructive in nature and provided in a positive manner.
+- 2.1.1 It is recognized that a key directorial duty is providing a sounding board for GMD/GCEO/CFO ideas and challenges.
+Recognising that the GMD/GCEO/CFO Board relationship is critical to effective corporate governance, Directors should provide frank and honest advice to the GMD/GCEO/CFO.
+It is expected that the Chairman will play a key part of this role and will maintain regular contact with the GMD/GCEO/CFO. - 2.1.2 All advice should be constructive in nature and provided in a positive manner.
 Where appropriate, Directors should recommend possible alternative advisers if they do not feel adequately trained to assist.